MULTINATIONALS & LARGE ENTERPRISE BUSINESSES

 The B Corp Certification pathway for eligible multinationals and large enterprise businesses.

 The Large Enterprise certification pathway is intended for eligible private or public companies with $100M to $999M in annual revenue and with 10 or more subsidiaries operating in multiple countries, as well as companies with $1B or more in annual revenue (other criteria may also apply).
-Parent companies with more than $5B in annual revenue will also participate in our B Movement Builders program, and are subject to additional baseline requirements for certification.
+Parent companies with more than $5B in annual revenue will also participate in our B Movement Builders program.
+All companies (parent and subsidiaries) over US$5billion in revenue are subject to additional baseline requirements for certification.
 All subsidiaries must also follow the Large Enterprise approach, regardless of size.

 BASELINE REQUIREMENTS FOR MULTINATIONALS